hytechclub/hytechclub.github.io/Fall2023FormerStudents.md

 - **Hybrid Web 101:** HTML & CSS (in-person OR virtual)
 - **Virtual Web 102:** Introduction to JavaScript (virtual ONLY)
+  - This course covers the JavaScript programming language in depth, and introduces general programming concepts.
+By the end of the semester, students will be familiar with basic programming, and will be able to use JavaScript to add interactivity to webpages.
+Students will attend Virtual Web 102 virtually via Zoom.
 - **Hybrid Software Development Capstone** (in-person OR virtual)
+  - In the capstone course, students will work on one long-term project for the entirety of the semester.
+There may be some instructor-led lessons scattered throughout the course, but most of the time will be spent working individually or as teams to build software applications.
+Students can attend Hybrid Software Development Capston in-person or virtually.
+  - This course will be offered to students that are self-motivated, hard-working, and up for the challenge.
+Should a student wish to apply for Capstone, the Tech Outreach team will consult with the student's former instructors to determine if the student would be a good fit for the course.
+If an applicant is not a former Hy-Tech Club student, skill assessments may be given to determine if this is the best option for them.

 _The above course offerings are subject to change based on enrollment for Fall 2023.
 If there are not enough students to fill a course section, the course may be cancelled and students will be notified._